Individual Disability Insurance for Doctors

 - A severe car accident, fall, or burn injury could completely affect your ability to practice medicine.

+As a doctor, you have specialized skills that require exceptional cognitive abilities, complete vision, and full use of your hands.
+Lose any of these capabilities in any capacity and you may have to reduce your workload or even stop practicing altogether.
+The impact could be temporary or permanent.
 Long term disability insurance policies can cover a partial loss of income through a residual disability insurance rider.
-These riders provide features that will replace your income in the event that a disability causes a partial loss in income, but you are still able to work in some capacity.
+These riders provide features that will replace your income in the event that a disability causes a partial loss of income, but you are still able to work in some capacity.

-Think about what you would have to give up if a disability costs you, say, 25 percent of your income.
-If you earned $300,000 before disability and had that income reduced by $75,000, could you still save for retirement?
+Think about what you would have to give up if a disability costs you, say, 25% of your income.
+If you earn $300,000 and suddenly had your income reduced by $75,000 due to a disabling event, could you still save for retirement?
 What aspects of your current lifestyle would you have to do without?

 The right individual disability insurance policy can make up the difference between your pre-disability income and what you lost because of an accident or illness.